GabeThatGuy/checkhdr/README.md

-# checkhdr: Gabe's HDR Checking Script
+# CheckHDR: Gabe's HDR Checking Script
 A simple(ish) script to check if the video in question contains the metadata for HDR playback.

 ## Dependencies